david-drew/OpenVINO-Custom-Layers/2019.r1.1/README.md

     ```bash
     git clone https://github.com/david-drew/OpenVINO-Custom-Layers.git
     ```
-3. Create some environment variables as more convenient shorter names to the directories that will be used often:
+3. Create environment variables as shorter, more convenient names to the directories that we will use often:
     ```bash
     export CLWS=~/cl_tutorial
     export CLT=$CLWS/OpenVINO-Custom-Layers/2019.r1.1
     ```

-    From here, we will now use "$CLWS" to reference the "cl_tutorial" workspace directory and "$CLT" to reference the directory containing the files for this tutorial.
+    From here on, we will use "$CLWS" to reference the "cl_tutorial" workspace directory and "$CLT" to reference the directory containing the files for this tutorial.

 ## Create the Example TensorFlow Model (Weights, Graphs, Checkpoints):

-We will use the supplied *build_cosh_model.py* script to create a simple TensorFlow model that contains the *cosh* custom layer to use with this tutorial.
+We will use the supplied *build_cosh_model.py* script to create a simple TensorFlow model that contains the *cosh* custom layer.
 The weights are random and untrained, but sufficient for demonstrating a simple custom layer implementation.
 To create the model and store it in the "$CLWS/tf_model" directory, run the commands:

    ```bash
 mkdir $CLWS/tf_model
 $CLT/../create_tf_model/build_cosh_model.py $CLWS/tf_model
    ```
-On success, the output will appear similar to:
+The output will appear similar to:
    ```
 Model saved in path: /home/<user>/cl_tutorial/tf_model/model.ckpt
    ```